University of California, San Diego (Mathematics)

 From my personal experience as both a student and a tutor, I’ve found that the educational process is not as simple as made out to be.
 I believe that lifelong learning is a crucial part of an individual’s success.
 In order for a student to grasp the importance of becoming a lifelong learner, he or she must first maintain a positive attitude and outlook in school.
 When coupled with good learning skills, students can strengthen their performance in school and improve the chances of success in the future.
 As a tutor, I would work to ensure that not only do students learn the course material, but also that they have the right attitude in doing so.
 To truly be successful, learning must be driven by desire and not simply by necessity.
 My goals are to help myself become a better teacher and help the students become better learners.

 I am a very approachable and friendly person; therefore, a lot of students find it easier to approach and ask me questions without any hesitation.
 I am an organized person and also very patient and responsible.
 I have obtained a Master's Degree in Applied Mathematics in 2013 from SDSU and a Bachelor's Degree in Pure Mathematics from UCSD.
 I am planning to teach at community colleges in the near future.
-Tutoring is a great way for me to refresh my knowledge and to gain more teaching
+Tutoring is a great way for me to refresh my knowledge and to gain more teaching experience.

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.